ICELAND WILDLIFE PHOTOGRAPHY TOURS WITH WILD IMAGES

 Climate

-The weather is very changeable, with sunny periods alternating with wet and overcast conditions.
+The weather is very changeable, with sunny periods alternating with rain or even light snow and overcast conditions.
 Temperatures range from cold to fairly warm.

 Photographic Equipment